 On January 28, 1971, Ford debuted a limited run “Baja Bronco” to commemorate the Ford Bronco's victories in both the Baja 500 and Baja 1000 off-road events.
 Bill Stroppe's shop had built and raced the victorious Broncos, and they also completed the final assembly of the commemorative Baja Broncos.

 The Baja Bronco is a first-generation Bronco that’s incredibly rare.
-There’s quite a bit of dispute on how many of these vehicles were manufactured between 1971 and 1975 (the last year the Baja Bronco was produced), but the general consensus is that between 450 and 650 of these were sold.
+There’s quite a bit of dispute on how many of these vehicles were manufactured between 1971 and 1975 (the last year the Baja Bronco was produced), but the general consensus is that between 450 and 650 were sold.
 Its scarcity is only part of the reason why this Ford Bronco has become such a desirable collector’s item though.

 Design of Baja Bronco